HEART FAILURE & DISABILITY – LISTING 4.02

 THE TWO TYPES OF CHRONIC HEART FAILURE

 (i) Predominant systolic dysfunction (the inability of the heart to contract normally and expel sufficient blood).
-This is characterized by a dilated, poorly contracting left ventricle an a reduced ejection fraction.
+This is seen when one has a dilated, poorly contracting left ventricle an a reduced ejection fraction.
 An ejection fraction is the percentage of the blood in the ventricle actually pumped out with each contraction.

 (ii) Predominant diastolic dysfunction (the inability of the heart to relax and fill normally).
-This is characterized by a thickened ventricular muscle.
+This is seen when one has a thickened ventricular muscle.
 Also, you will see poor ability of the left ventricle to distend, increased ventricular filling pressure, and a normal or increased ejection fraction.